elmugrat/whatEFA/README.md

 whatEFA handles the connection to EFA to simplify retrieving transit stop departure times.
 Given the city and approximate stop name, it looks up the stop and gets the upcoming departures.

-An important difference between whatEFA and other EFA parsers is that instead of scraping the HTML from a chosen mobil site, whatEFA plugs directly into the EFA service.
+An important difference between whatEFA and other EFA parsers is that instead of scraping the HTML from a chosen mobile site, whatEFA plugs directly into the EFA service.
 This means it won't break when the format of the scraped page is changed.

 ####Usage
 `GET` whatEFA.php with the following parameters: